 Equitech offers a one year on the In-line systems and 30 days on the installed probes.

 What are the Equispec's dimensions?

-The In-line systems come standard in a Nema 4 enclosure 21 inches wide x 21 inch high x 10 inches deep.
+The In-line systems come standard in a NEMA 4 enclosure 21-inch wide x 21-inch high x 10 inches deep.
 Mounting is recommended to be eye level with uni-struts.

 Most of Equitech's probes may be made in NIR versions using NIR optics and optical fiber.

 Yes, we have used the L* measured value as a feedback loop to give customers closed-loop L to control their color feeder.